Frederick II, Holy Roman Emperor: Personality and religion

-Frederick's contemporaries called him stupor mundi, the "astonishment" or the "wonder of the world", and immutator mirabilis or the "marvellous transformer [of the world]" for his charismatic personality and his political designs and achievements.
+Frederick's contemporaries called him Stupor Mundi, the "Astonishment" or the "Wonder of the World", and Immutator Mirabilis or the "Marvelous Transformer [of the World]" for his charismatic personality and political ambitions.
 This carried with it a tinge of messianism from some of Frederick's supporters and a sense of the demonic from his opponents.
 Many of his contemporaries were astonished, even transfixed by his audacity, stubbornness, and extraordinary ambitions.
-However, they were also sometimes repelled and terrified by the pronounced unorthodoxy of the Hohenstaufen emperor, his cruelty and despotism.
+However, they were also sometimes terrified by the pronounced unorthodoxy of the Hohenstaufen emperor, and pointed to his cruelty and despotism.
 Even so, the famous English chronicler Matthew of Paris still acclaimed Frederick as the "greatest of the princes of the earth."

 Frederick II's multifaceted personality remains securely attached to his legacy.
 Even from a young age, he showed precocity and knowledge beyond his years, deeply conscious of his imperial lineage and defiant of any constraint on his free will.
-He seemed to be insatiably curious about everything: science, naturalism, mathematics, architecture, and poetry, and welcomed many of the most learned figures of his time to his court.
-He was a conversationalist with an "inexhaustible streak", equal to Voltaire or Oscar Wilde, and a keen polymath, comparable to Leonardo Da Vinci, who "wanted to know everything".
+He seemed to be insatiably curious about everything – science, naturalism, mathematics, architecture, and poetry – and welcomed many of the most learned figures of his time to his court.
+He was a conversationalist with an "inexhaustible streak", equal to Voltaire or Oscar Wilde, and a keen polymath, comparable to Leonardo da Vinci, who "wanted to know everything".
 He enjoyed lively intellectual debates, and though he could be amiable, even enchanting, he was often passionate and intense.
-The emperor was a highly energetic and proactive ruler, ceaselessly traveling around Italy and the Regno, with a zeal for governing perhaps unmatched in the whole of the Middle Ages.
+The emperor is considered to have been a highly energetic and proactive ruler, ceaselessly traveling around Italy and the Regno, with a zeal for governing perhaps unmatched in the whole of the Middle Ages.
 His "speciality" was being a despot and a "dirigiste technocrat" who aimed to command every aspect of his Italian realms.
 Frederick's statecraft, though inventive or perhaps even ingenious, indicates an intolerantly absolutist disposition.
-If the emperor allowed himself personal heterodoxy, he nevertheless enforced strict orthodoxy elsewhere as the preeminent monarch of Christendom, who saw himself as the supreme source of peace, order, and justice—for whom the interests of the state superseded everything.
+If the emperor allowed himself personal heterodoxy, he nevertheless enforced strict orthodoxy everywhere else he could.
+As the preeminent Christian monarch and Roman emperor, Frederick saw himself as the supreme temporal source of peace, order, and justice, for whom the interests of the state superseded everything.